Pako3549/MinioBot/README.md

 }
 ```
 <h1> Loop </h1>
-Every time the function <code>Loop()</code> gets executed, the variable <em> message </em> (wich contains the message that the user sent) passes through the switch, if bluetooth is avaible; certain chars can trigger cases of the switch and in these are called the functions that have been declared earlier.
+Every time the function <code>Loop()</code> gets executed, the variable <em> message </em> (which contains the message that the user sent) passes through the switch, if bluetooth is avaible; certain chars can trigger cases of the switch and in these are called the functions that have been declared earlier.
 It's important to say that the <code>Loop()</code> function is the core of this code: without it, MinioBot can't do a thing (except for the setup initializations).

 ```C++